cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 This scale is so gravity-lacking, that it only works if made Bebop.

-Superlocrian is an exotic scale, an extrapolation from the Locrian mode (which is an artificial mode yet).
+Superlocrian is an exotic scale, an extrapolation from the Locrian mode (which is an artificial mode itself).
 Basically you got a scale, but raise the tonic a half tone.

 It’s dark; it’s tough; it’s _ungrounded_.